Most Famous Logos with a Panda

 Logo Panda Express

-Not surprisingly, the Panda Express logo and name are associated with the main national animal of China because it is a chain of restaurants in the Asian segment.
-Although it is based in the United States, its menu includes popular Chinese dishes.
-So the use of the image of a panda is fully justified.
-The black and white bear is inside a red circle, which is placed in a wide white ring with text.
-Above is the brand name, and below is the phrase “CHINESE KITCHEN.”
-Both parts are made in the same font; only in the first half of the inscription do some letters have single horizontal serifs.
+It’s not surprising that the Panda Express logo and name are associated with China’s national animal, as the chain is Asian.
+Although it is based in the United States, its menu features popular Chinese dishes.
+Therefore, the use of the panda image is justified.
+The black-and-white bear is inside a red circle, which is set within a wide white ring with text.
+At the top is the brand name, and at the bottom is the phrase “CHINESE KITCHEN.”
+Both parts are in the same font, only in the first half of the inscription; some letters have single horizontal serifs.

 Panda Antivirus